lohedges/vmmc/README.md

 `orientation` = The particle's orientation unit vector.

-This callback function is currently somewhat redundant since it is possible to achieve the same outcome by combining the `pairEnergyCallback` and `interactionsCallback` functions described below.
+This callback function is currently somewhat redundant since it is possible to achieve the same outcome by combining the `VMMC_pairEnergyCallback` and `VMMC_interactionsCallback` functions described below.
 Ultimately, the callback will be able to account for non-pairwise terms in the potential, such as an external field.